RaghavSomani/raghavsomani.github.io/_publications/2020-06-01-MetaLearning_MLR-6.md

 ---
-title: "Meta-learning for mixed linear regression"
+title: "Meta-learning for Mixed Linear Regression"
 collection: publications
 permalink: /publications/2020-06-01-MetaLearning_MLR-6
 excerpt: 'The paper has been accepted for a presentation.'